-Cities operate a variety of utility services that impact the day-to-day lives of Kansans.
+Cities operate a variety of utility services that impact and improve the dayto-day lives of Kansans.
 Locally elected officials should maintain the greatest measure of self-determination in the operation of these vital city functions.

-- Statewide Energy Policy.
-We support the development of a statewide energy policy and encourage the state to adopt legislation providing the mechanism and staff support for the development of such policy. - Energy Capacity.
-The State of Kansas, in cooperation with federal, regional, and local officials, should provide for adequate electric generation and transmission capacities within the state, including the possibility of renewable energy sources. - Energy Efficiency.
-We support the promotion of energy efficiency in local government and municipal utilities operations through statewide programs which recognize the diversity of utility structures serving local governments.
-We support increased participation in the Facilities Conservation Improvement Program by local governments.
-We support efforts to enable local governments to access energy-efficient products through state purchasing programs.
-We support the development of a statewide energy policy which enables local governments to take cooperative and individual action to address issues of energy efficiency. - Flexibility in Funding.
+- Flexibility in Funding.
 We support the authority of local governing bodies to make decisions concerning the financing of local utilities. - Power Aggregation.
 We support the right of cities to act as power aggregators on behalf of their citizens. - Franchise Authority.
 We oppose any legislation that restricts the current franchise authority for cities. - Municipal Operation.
 We oppose any legislation that restricts the ability of cities to operate municipal gas, water, electric, sewer, telecommunications, solid waste, stormwater, or other utility services. - Mandates.
 We oppose federal and state mandates regulating the operation of municipal gas, water, electric, sewer, telecommunications, solid waste, stormwater utilities, or other utility services.
 Any mandates which are passed down to cities should be accompanied by appropriate funding. - One-Call.
-We support the inclusion of municipal utilities in the state one-call system on a voluntary basis.
+We support the development of a state one-call system that recognizes the diversity of cities in Kansas and provides reasonable options for cities of different sizes.